GeorgePapageorgakis/route-tracker-java/README.md

 #####You have to replace the following developing keys with your own registered keys:

-in RouteTrackerGui.java: private static final String FACEBOOK_APPID = "xxxxxxxxxxxxxx";
+in RouteTrackerGui.java: private static final String FACEBOOK_APPID

-In strings.xml:  string name="google_maps_api_key">xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+In strings.xml:  string name="google_maps_api_key"